What you need

 TIP: cut a small piece of each fabric and pin together in the correct order so you can refer to it as you go.

 Take two strips and pin right sides together.
 Sew together with a ¼ inch seam then add the next strip.

 TIP: I found it easier to sew my strips together in batches rather than continually adding strips, far less confusing!

 Once you have sewn all your strips together, iron the seams open.
 This is a little fiddly but worth it.

 To make the tie

-Download the pattern from here - the dashed lines indicate where the pattern pieces should overlap.
+Download the Tie templates – the dashed lines indicate where the pattern pieces should overlap.
 Place the dressmaker’s tracing paper with the yellow side up on a firm surface, then put the tissue paper on top and finally put the pattern on top of that.
 Using the tracing wheel go over the lines of the pattern to transfer it to the tissue paper.

 Cut out the tissue paper pattern and carefully pin it to your fabric, ensuring it is on the bias and cut it out.

 Once you have both pieces, the thin end and the thick end, of your tie cut out, pin them right sides together so that the two ends line up**, sew together with a ¼ inch seam and then press the seam open.